lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_GeneAnnotation/README.md

 ```

 - Note the above generates files including:
-- **“asierrensis.scaffolded.fasta.masked”**, a fasta file like the original one but in which all bases of the detected repeats are replaced (masked) with the “N” letter.
+- *“asierrensis.scaffolded.fasta.masked”*, a fasta file like the original one but in which all bases of the detected repeats are replaced (masked) with the letter “N”
 - “asierrensis.scaffolded.fasta.tbl” that contains a brief of the detected repeats, providing details of the classified families and some statistics
 - “asierrensis.scaffolded.fasta.out.gff” that provides the start and end position of each detected repeat

 ### Step 3.
-Run BRAKER for gene prediction
+Predict genes
+- *Software used:* braker2/2.1.6
 - Note: uses repeat masked fasta created in step 2
 - Can be run with RNA-Seq and protein data if available (N/A here)
-- On SCG, version: braker2/2.1.6
 - Requirements:
-- Augustus, On SCG, version: augustus/3.4.0.
+- Augustus (used version: augustus/3.4.0).
 However, BRAKER requires the config file path to be writeable.
 To do this, had to install augustus into my SCG account (by installing on my local computer, then uploading)
-- geneMark key in your home directory.
+- geneMark key (i.e., .gm_key) in your home directory.
 Downloaded GeneMark-ES/ET/EP+ ver 4.72_lic  LINUX 64 kernel 2.6 - 4, 64 bit from here: http://exon.gatech.edu/GeneMark/license_download.cgi.
 Then uploaded to ref_genome folder as "gm_key"
 - following guidance here: https://github.com/Gaius-Augustus/BRAKER?tab=readme-ov-file#running-braker and here: https://bioinformaticsworkbook.org/dataAnalysis/GenomeAnnotation/Intro_to_Braker2.html#gsc.tab=0
-- With: ref_genome as working directory:
-- note this required loading the .gm_key file in my home directory, in gmeus_linux_64 (and maybe some other places)

 ```
 module load braker2/2.1.6
 cd /labs/emordeca/ThermalSelectionExpSeqFiles/ref_genome